Zarkonnen/se-interpreter/README.md

       ]
     }

-This configuration file runs `printTitle.json` and the two tests in `a_directory/`, on both Firefox and Opera.
+This configuration file runs `printTitle.json` and the two tests in `a_directory/`, on both Firefox and Chrome.
 The format works as follows:

 * The root object contains two properties: `"type": "interpreter-config"`, and `"configurations"`, which is a list of configurations.
 * Each configuration is an independent set of tests to run.
 It also contains two properties: `"settings"`, which is a list of settings and `"scripts"`, which is a list of paths for the scripts to execute.